 The last time the landlord raised the rent on a rental unit (or if the landlord has never raised rent, when the tenant’s lease began)

 The following are 4 examples to help landlords and tenants understand how permissible rental increases are calculated.
 We also include some general suggestions when making these calculations.

 The “anniversary date” is the day and month when the landlord last raised rent as part of an annual increase.
 If a landlord has never raised rent, then, the “anniversary date” is the original move-in (lease) date.

 Landlords can only increase the rent once every 12 months.
 In other words, landlords cannot raise the rent on a unit within 12 months of the prior rent increase (or move-in date).
-The only exception is when rent is temporarily increased due to improvements on the building.
+However, there are some exceptions - such as when rent is temporarily increased due to improvements on the building.